 Maw of Malmortius: I find myself puchasing Hexdrinker a lot on Shaco because burst counters many assassins, burst comes from mages, and Hexdrinker provides that last second magic damage shield.
 I would buy Hexdrinker right after your preferred jungling item; however, I would hold off on upgrading until much later on in the game because it is not monetarily worth the upgrade.

-Berserker's Greaves: I find myself building this a lot more frequently then Boots of Mobility as I feel that the attack speed is very nice to have with upgraded movement speed.
+Berserker's Greaves: I find myself building this a lot more frequently then Mobility Boots as I feel that the attack speed is very nice to have with upgraded movement speed.

-Boots of Mobility: I only buy these when the enemy jungler is constantly ganking, or the enemy team is constantly pushing regardless of my presence.
-Some think it's worth it just due to the extra positioning it provides on Deceive however I can still jump across a lane without Boots of Mobility.
+Mobility Boots: I only buy these when the enemy jungler is constantly ganking, or the enemy team is constantly pushing regardless of my presence.
+Some think it's worth it just due to the extra positioning it provides on Deceive however I can still jump across a lane without Mobility Boots.
 These boots are meant for roaming, and should be bought for that.

 Enchantment: Alacrity: If you bought Berserker's Greaves, yet you are looking for more movement speed still, this is what you are looking for.
 I don't find myself buying this often because I typically buy Statikk Shiv or Zephyr every single game.